Panic Disorder Treatment in Nepal: Symptoms, Diagnosis, and Effective Care

 Psychotherapy:

-Cognitive behavioral Therapy (CBT)
+Cognitive behavioral Therapy (CBT) helps individuals:

 Lifestyle changes: